IgnacioGB1990/SQL/README.md

 Watching videos or reading posts is not enough. **You must dive in!**

-Exercises are designed to take between **10-20 minutes** depending in your skill/experience level.
+Exercises are designed to take between **10-20 minutes** depending in your skill/experience.

 Do not worry if you take longer.
 The important things is that you give it a try and **stay consistent** 💪